MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.7.1/authenticate-azureps.md

 To get the service principal's credentials as the appropriate object, use the [Get-Credential](/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
 This cmdlet presents a prompt for a username and password.
-Use the service principal's `applicationID` for the username and convert its `secret` to plain text for the password.
+Use the service principal's `AppId` for the username and convert its `secret` to plain text for the password.

 ```azurepowershell-interactive